 Great Parks of Hamilton County completed its first ever Comprehensive Master Plan in January 2019.
 The Comprehensive Master Plan is a guiding document that sets the vision for parks, facilities, programming and services over the next 10 years, through 2028.

 The Park and Facility Master Plans will ensure that the recommendations of the Comprehensive Master Plan are reflected in the operation and physical design of all parks and facilities.
-Where the Comprehensive Master Plan was visionary and looked across all Great Parks, The Park and Facility Master Plans will look at each Great Park with additional detail and specialized information.
+Where the Comprehensive Master Plan was visionary and looked across Great Parks as a whole, The Park and Facility Master Plans will look at each park with additional detail and specialized information.
 The final product will include an illustrative master plan for each park organized into three regions (see Process, below) with recommendations for specific improvements and programs.

 You are invited to help develop the plans!
 As someone who lives in or visits Hamilton County, sharing your ideas and experience is essential to understanding the needs of our community and shaping a community-driven vision for the future of our parks.
 The Park and Facility Master Plans will be produced in a two-year planning process (2019 – 2021).
 Sign up for our email list and check out our Participate Page for the available list of engagement events and online activities.